- You do not have any products in your shopping cart yet.

 Main page » Coffee Table » Coffee Table "Atoll" » Coffee Table "Atoll", oval, approx. 111 x 70-80 x 45 cm made of reclaimed wood

 The table measures 111 cm in length, 70-80 cm in width, and 45 cm in height.
-The tabletop is made of recycled teak wood and features a soft, slightly asymmetrical contour that results from the natural shaping of the wood.
+The tabletop is made from recycled teak wood and features a soft, slightly asymmetrical contour that follows the natural shape of the wood.
 The 6.5 cm thick top consists of solid wood throughout – without lamination or veneer.

-At the center of the tabletop is a handcrafted glass inlay that creates a visual contrast to the wood grain while revealing the depth and history of the material.
-This detail work makes the living room table a decorative focal point in the room.
+At the center of the tabletop is a handcrafted glass inset that creates a visual contrast to the wood grain while revealing the depth and history of the material.
+This detailed work makes the coffee table a decorative focal point in any room.

-The base consists of three V-shaped legs made of raw steel.
-The combination of metal and wood provides stability and emphasizes the modern appearance of the table – without overshadowing its natural look.
+The base consists of three V-shaped legs made from raw steel.
+The combination of metal and wood provides stability and emphasizes the modern appearance of the table – without overpowering its natural charm.

 | Feature | Description |